amarillion/tins2017/README.txt

 In the top, you see a target amino acid sequence (a small protein, or peptide) Using a combination of the 20 naturally occurring amino acids.

-The gene is translated into a peptide.
+The gene is translated into a protein.
 You can see a Ribosome come by to perform the translation.
 The result is displayed in the middle of the screen.